 Methods of Inquiry and Strategy for Contemporary Global Issues

-This course gives you the opportunity to analyze and explore complex global challenges as you collaborate to address the world’s most pressing issues.
+This study abroad course gives you the opportunity to analyze and explore complex global challenges as you collaborate to address the world’s most pressing issues.
 Some of the issues considered in past years include; the European refugee crisis and home-grown terrorism.
 You will take on a leadership role as you examine contemporary global issues, analyze policies and negotiate agreements with career starters.
 This is an opportunity to practice strategic leadership with a multi-generational group.

 This program is faculty-led and run through the Brussels European Forum Simulation.
 Gonzaga and federal financial aid can be applied.
 This course is eligible as an elective for the Global Leadership Concentration.